 In today's competitive marketplace, it is critical for members of an organization to communicate persuasively and effectively.
-This course enhances the ability to make dynamic and powerful business presentations through the use of different delivery techniques, with a clear emphasis on how to impress and win over listeners from diverse backgrounds Faculty
+This course enhances the ability to make dynamic and powerful business presentations through the use of different delivery techniques, with a clear emphasis on how to impress and win over listeners from diverse backgrounds Faculty gained in practical areas of cyberpsychology, including how people interact with each other through technology, how technologies enhance people's lives and how technologies can influence people's behavior and emotions.
+The courses cover important topics in cyberpsychology such as video games, social networks, cybersecurity, cyber-forensic psychology, telehealth, virtual reality, artificial intelligence, among others.

-Bachelor of Science in Cyberpsychology (On-Line)
+Bachelor of Science in Cyberpsychology (On-Line and On-Campus)

 The mission of the Cyberpsychology Program is to provide knowledge and innovative learning experiences in cyberpsychology theory, research, and practice.
-Future graduates will acquire a solid basic knowledge of general psychology, cyberpsychology, and technology, and will learn to apply the knowledge gained in practical areas of cyberpsychology, including how people interact with each other through technology, how technologies enhance people's lives and how technologies can influence people's behavior and emotions.
-The courses cover important topics in cyberpsychology such as video games, social networks, cybersecurity, cyber-forensic psychology, telehealth, virtual reality, artificial intelligence, among others.
+Future graduates will acquire a solid basic knowledge of general psychology, cyberpsychology, and technology, and will learn to apply the knowledge